alexfornuto/alexfornuto.com/blog/2024/04-01-giscus.md

     npm run swizzle @docusaurus/theme-classic BlogPostItem -- --wrap
     ```

     The `--wrap` flag indicates that we're not taking out the entire component into our code base.
-Rather, we're creating a file that imports the original component and lets you add features arounf it.
+Rather, we're creating a file that imports the original component and lets you add features around it.

     Note that this will show the comments on the main blog page under each excerpt, depending on your site's configuration.
-If you want it to only show on on a specific posts' page and find the correct component to swizzle, please let me know in the comments.
+If you want it to only show on a specific posts' page and find the correct component to swizzle, please let me know in the comments.

 1. Open the newly created file at `src/components/theme/BlogPostItem/index.js` and import your new component: